kitos9112/dotfiles/README.md

 # My Personal Public DOTfiles managed by `chezmoi`

-This repo has been built for my own benefit, however feel free to sneak in and steal anything that would improve your own productivity.
-My plans are focused on start doing `CI` for ensuring that my changes won't break across different OS flavours.
+This public Github repository has been built for my own benefit, however, feel free to sneak in and steal anything that would improve your own productivity.
+My plans are focused on maintaining a `CI` workflow with GH actions for ensuring that my changes won't break across different OS flavours.
 At the moment, I got Docker containers for the following Linux flavours:

 - Fedora 35
 - Ubuntu 20.04

+As of April 2022, I've begun to configure a MacOS device, but it's still very early days.
 ## Installation instructions

 I'd not care of using GitHub for backing up my `dotfiles` if my perspectives of using them remained in a single machine.